Taking Care of the Little Things

 In his books Bringing Nature Home and The Living Landscape, Tallamy argues that plant and animal species essential to life are disappearing by the moment, and many that remain are so few in number, they are “...too rare to perform their role in their ecosystem … [and are] considered functionally extinct.”

-Lucky for us, Dr. Tallamy will be visiting Bedrock Gardens on October 1 to give a garden talk on “Making Insects: a Guide to Restoring the Little Things that Run the World.”
+Lucky for us, Dr. Tallamy will give a talk on behalf of Bedrock Gardens on October 1 at the University of New Hampshire, called “Making Insects: a Guide to Restoring the Little Things that Run the World.”
 His engaging and optimistic message is that with just a little effort and the smallest of gardens, every nature lover can provide nurturing refuge and habitat, simply by growing native species of trees, shrubs, and plants.
 Well beyond the “butterfly gardens” of the past (which in their original design provided only nectar for mature butterflies), Tallamy and others advocate “nativescapes,” which take all pollinators (and all stages in their lifecycles) in mind.

 Some of Bedrock's Natives: